Federal Office for the Protection of the Constitution: Organization

-In 2022 federal funding for the BfV was €469 million; with a total of 4,414 staff members employed.
+The president is Sinan Selen.
+In 2022, federal funding for the BfV was €469 million; with a total of 4,414 staff members employed.

 Task

 General mandate: A prerequisite for warding off dangers posed by enemies of the free democratic basic order is comprehensive information of state bodies and the public about anti-constitutional efforts and developments, with the aim of defending the values of the basic order.
 The BfV is responsible for providing an early warning system ("Frühwarnsystem").
 The specific tasks of the BfV arise from § 3 of the BVerfSchG (Tasks of the Office for the Protection of the Constitution) in conjunction with § 5 of the BVerfSchG (Distinction between the federal government and the states):

-1. Defensive Democracy
+Defensive democracy

 One of the BfV's main tasks is to collect and evaluate information, such as factual or personal information, news or documents about efforts directed against the free democratic basic order.
 It is therefore part of the concept of a defensive democracy, according to which an early warning system is set up in order to "identify threats in advance of a specific danger in order to be able to react to them politically and/or legally in a timely manner."

-These include political or violent activities that endanger the security or existence of the Federal Republic of Germany due to their anti-democratic attitudes or intentions, such as extreme left or right-wing parties and organizations or terrorist groups.
+These include political or violent activities that endanger the security or existence of the Federal Republic of Germany due to their anti-democratic attitudes or intentions, such as extreme left or extreme right parties and organizations or terrorist groups.
 The Federal Police's Center for Information and Communication Technology (Zentrum für Informations- und Kommunikationstechnik (IKTZ)) supports the BfV in the field of radio technology in accordance with § 10 of the Federal Police Act (Bundespolizeigesetz (BPolG)).
 In 2008, the heads of the constitutional protection authorities specifically called for the strategic monitoring of relevant Internet exchange point such as the DE-CIX.